return42/sphkerneldoc/linux_src_doc/include/linux/irq_h.rst

     IRQ affinity on SMP.
 If this is an IPI related irq, then this is the mask of the
     CPUs to which an IPI can be sent.

+effective_affinity
+    The effective IRQ affinity on SMP as some irq chips do not allow multi CPU destinations.
+    A subset of \ ``affinity``\ .

 ipi_offset
     Offset of first IPI target cpu in \ ``affinity``\ .
 Optional.